philgentric/klik/README.md

-# Klik: a file system explorer/manager with a strong focus on images
+# Klik: a file system explorer/manager with a strong focus on images and readability

 [En Français](LISEZ_MOI.md)